-This section summarizes the material U.S. federal income tax consequences that may be relevant to prospective Plan participants and is based upon current provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), existing and proposed U.S. Treasury regulations thereunder (the "Treasury Regulations"), and current administrative rulings and court decisions, all of which are subject to change.
+This section summarizes the material U.S. federal income tax consequences that may be relevant to prospective unitholders and is based upon current provisions of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), existing and proposed U.S. Treasury regulations thereunder (the "Treasury Regulations"), and current administrative rulings and court decisions, all of which are subject to change.
 Changes in these authorities may cause the U.S. federal income tax consequences to a prospective unitholder to vary substantially from those described below, possibly on a retroactive basis.
 Unless the context otherwise requires, references in this section to "we," "us" or "the Partnership" are references to USA Compression Partners, LP and its subsidiaries.
-This section should be read in conjunction with the applicable risk factors included under the caption "Tax Risks to Common Unitholders" in Item 1A "Risk Factors" in Part I of our most recent Annual Report on Form 10-K, Item 1A "Risk Factors" in Part II of our Quarterly Report on Form 10-Q filed for the quarterly period ending after our most recent annual report and our future annual, quarterly and other reports that are incorporated by reference into this prospectus.

-Legal conclusions contained in this section, unless otherwise noted, are the opinion of Sidley Austin LLP and are based on the accuracy of representations made by us to them for this purpose.
+Legal conclusions contained in this section, unless otherwise noted, are the opinion of Vinson & Elkins L.L.P. and are based on the accuracy of representations made by us to them for this purpose.
 However, this section does not address all U.S. federal income tax matters that may affect us or our unitholders, such as the application of the alternative minimum tax.
 This section also does not address local taxes, state taxes, non-U.S. taxes, or other taxes that may be applicable, except to the limited extent that such tax considerations are addressed below under "-State, Local and Other Tax Considerations."
-Furthermore, this section focuses on unitholders who are individual citizens or residents of the United States (for U.S. federal income tax purposes), who have the U.S. dollar as their functional currency, who use the calendar year as their taxable year, who purchase units pursuant to this offering, who do not materially participate in the conduct of our business activities and who hold such common units as capital assets (typically, property that is held for investment).
+Furthermore, this section focuses on unitholders who are individual citizens or residents of the United States (for U.S. federal income tax purposes), who have the U.S. dollar as their functional currency, who use the calendar year as their taxable year, who do not materially participate in the conduct of our business activities and who hold such common units as capital assets (typically, property that is held for investment).
 This section has limited applicability to corporations (including other entities treated as corporations for U.S. federal income tax purposes), partnerships (including other entities treated as partnerships for U.S. federal income tax purposes), estates, trusts, non-resident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt entities, non-U.S. persons, individual retirement accounts ("IRAs"), employee benefit plans, real estate investment trusts or mutual funds.